 Early Life

 Robert J. Pera was born on March 10, 1978, in San Carlos, California.
-As a youth, he established a computer services company while in high school.
-Pera also played basketball in high school but had to take a year off due to a heart condition.
-He attended the University of California, San Diego, earning a B.S. in Electrical Engineering and a B.A. in Japanese.
-He furthered his education at UC San Diego, completing a master's degree in electrical engineering with a focus on digital communications and circuit design.
+From a young age, Pera displayed an interest in technology and computers.
+While in high school, he started his first computer services company, which provided networking and database services.
+He also played on his high school's basketball team, but a heart condition led him to take a year off from school.
+After high school, Pera attended the University of California, San Diego (UCSD), where he graduated Phi Beta Kappa with a B.S. in Electrical Engineering and a B.A. in Japanese language.
+He went on to earn a master's degree in electrical engineering from UCSD, focusing on digital communications and circuit design.

 Rise to Success